EOEPCA/proc-comm-lib-ows/README.md

 Parse:

-The entities used after the parser are described in `proc-comm-lib-ows/includes/eoepca/owl/owsparameter.hpp`. the main object is OWSEntry
+The entities used after the parser are described in `proc-comm-lib-ows/includes/eoepca/owl/owsparameter.hpp`. the main object is OWSContext

 ```c++
 class OWSContext {